keeleleek/GF-Votic/GFSS2017-project-presentation.md

 ## Background

-How to start with GF when the only thing I have is full inflection tables for 5 nouns?
+Q: How to start with GF when the only thing I have is full inflection tables for 5 nouns?
+A: Automatically generate all GF code by showing the tables to the machine!

 General work-flow: